MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 ## File copy is slow

-You might seen an issue using File Explorer to copy a large VHD to the virtual disk - the file copy is taking longer than expected.
+You might see an issue using File Explorer to copy a large VHD to the virtual disk - the file copy is taking longer than expected.

 Using File Explorer, Robocopy or Xcopy to copy a large VHD to the virtual disk is not a recommended method to as this will result in slower than expected performance.
 The copy process does not go through the Storage Spaces Direct stack, which sits lower on the storage stack, and instead acts like a local copy process.